RJPearson94/terraform-provider-twilio/docs/resources/sip_credential.md

 - `account_sid` - (Mandatory) The account SID to associate the credential with.
 Changing this forces a new resource to be created
 - `credential_list_sid` - (Mandatory) The credential list SID to associate the credential with.
 Changing this forces a new resource to be created
 - `username` - (Mandatory) The credential username.
-Changing this forces a new resource to be created
+Changing this forces a new resource to be created.
+The length of the string must be between `1` and `64` characters (inclusive)
-- `password` - (Mandatory) The credential password
+- `password` - (Mandatory) The credential password.
+The length of the string must be between at least `12` characters and contain at least 1 `uppercase character`, 1 `lowercase character` and 1 `number`.

 ## Attributes Reference